Building the CMake Python wheel

 Controlling verbosity

-By default, the output associated to the configure and build steps of the CMakeProject-build external project are logged into files.
-This can be changed by setting the BUILD_VERBOSE option:
+By default, the output associated with the configure and build steps of the CMakeProject-build external project is displayed, along with download progress.
+Setting BUILD_VERBOSE to OFF logs the configure and build output to files instead:

-python -m build --wheel -Ccmake.define.BUILD_VERBOSE=ON
+python -m build --wheel -Ccmake.define.BUILD_VERBOSE=OFF

 Optimizations